dapr/kit/schemes/enc/v1/README.md

 - **`KeyName`** is the name of the key that can be used to decrypt the message.
   Usually this is the same as the name of the key used to encrypt the message, but when asymmetric ciphers are used, it could be different.
-  Including a `KeyName` in the manifest is not required, but when i'ts present, it's used as the default value for the key name while decrypting the document (however, users can override this value by passing a custom one while decrypting the document).
+  Including a `KeyName` in the manifest is not required, but when it's present, it's used as the default value for the key name while decrypting the document (however, users can override this value by passing a custom one while decrypting the document).
 - **`Cipher`** indicates the cipher used to encrypt the actual data, and it must be an [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption#Authenticated_encryption_with_associated_data_(AEAD)) symmetric cipher.
   - Dapr will choose AES-GCM as cipher by default.
   - ChaCha20-Poly1305 is offered as an option for users that work with hardware that doesn't support AES-NI (such as Raspberry Pi), and needs to be enabled explicitly.
-  - Other AEAD ciphers can be supported in the future if needed, for example.
+  - Other AEAD ciphers can be supported in the future if needed.

 ### MAC